MakeSchool-Tutorials/Makestagram-Swift-V2/P14-Image-Download-Bindings/content.md

 1. We are downloading all of the photos on the main thread - that blocks the UI of our app!
 2. The image download is happening inside of the `TimelineViewController`, that's not necessarily where it belongs.
-3. We are downloading the photos for all posts upfront - if we had 50 posts in the timeline we would download 50 photos right away; many which our users would likely not see (did you know that the average app usage time is just a little bit above one minute?)
+3. We are downloading the photos for all posts upfront - if we had 50 posts in the timeline we would download 50 photos right away; many which our users would likely not see.
+Did you know that the average app usage time is just a little bit over one minute?

 We're going to fix all of these three issues throughout this step:

-1. We will perform the download of photos in the background.
+1. We will perform the photo downloads in the background.
 2. We will move the photo download code into the `Post` class.
 3. We will only download photos of posts that are currently displayed.